Alarie helps Princeton women beat Penn to win Ivy title

 The Tigers trailed by seven in the third quarter before closing to within three at the end of the period.
 They scored the first five points of the fourth quarter to take their first lead since early in the third period on Alarie’s layup that made it 49-47.

 Princeton built a 23-17 lead early in the second quarter before Penn clamped down defensively.
 The Quakers held the Tigers scoreless for nearly six minutes and scored nine straight points to start a 14-4 run.
 Penn was up 31-27 and could have held the ball for the final possession of the half, but Princess Aghayere was called for an offensive foul with nine seconds left.
 Rush then made a 3-pointer just before the halftime buzzer to get the Tigers within 31-30 at the break.

+“Princess saw something to get to the basket.
+They broke our back with a 3 at the end,” McLaughlin said.
+“Momentum is a big thing.
+If you would take that off the board and the way we started the second half it would have gave us some space.”

-Alarie, who won the conference’s player of the year award for the second time this year, had 17 of Princeton’s points in the first half.
+Alarie, who won the conference’s player of the year award for the second time this year as a junior, had 17 of Princeton’s points in the first half.

 BIG PICTURE: